Safe African Safaris

 Africa is a continent made up of 54 countries, but not every African country is a safari destination.
 Those that are frequently visited for their wildlife safaris each have pros and cons, so we’ll narrow down to some of the safest options to choose for your safari vacation.

+If you are planning a trip to Tanzania, you’re in luck!
 Tanzania is a safe and politically stable country in eastern Africa.
 Travelers often feel very welcome in Tanzania because the people are some of the most friendly you will ever meet.
 Tanzania is one of the least crowded places to go on safari, which gives it a less “touristy” feel than some of the more popular destinations like, say, South Africa.
 The national parks, such as Serengeti National Park and the Ngorongoro Crater are often quieter and more remote than some of the other common safari destinations.

 Rwanda is another safe country to visit on safari, in part due to the work that the government and the people of Rwanda have put in to help their country recover after the Rwandan Genocide.
-Volcanoes National Park in Rwanda is home to the critically endangered mountain gorillas and seeing the gorillas in person is an incredible safari experience!
+Volcanoes National Park in Rwanda is home to the critically endangered mountain gorillas and seeing the gorillas in person is an incredible safari experience

 Other safe countries to visit in Africa for safaris include Namibia, Botswana, and Zambia.
 They all rank highly on the Global Peace Index Report and Botswana is consistently ranked as one of Africa’s safest countries.
+Read more to answer all of your gorilla trekking questions!

 Staying Safe In Cities